 05 of 08

-Reinforcing Pack Order
+Reinforce Pack Order

 06 of 08

-Feed both dogs at the same time of day, but still cater to the alpha dog of the two (or three), by putting its food down first.
-As long as both dogs eat the same the same food, and will finish their meal all at once, there shouldn't be any problems.
+Feed both dogs at the same time of day, but still cater to the alpha dog of the two (or more), by putting its food down first.
+As long as both dogs eat the same food, and will finish their meal all at once, there shouldn't be any problems.
 Dogs should always have their own food dish, but a communal water bucket is usually fine.
 It may be necessary to feed the dogs in different areas of the home if:

 07 of 08